-The Effective Crisis Communication program is now open for registration.
-This Lifelong Learning: On Demand program runs from April 13-May 4, and it includes the opportunity to earn a non-credit digital badge.
-Learn from faculty members Dr. Carl Zangerl and Dr. Ed Powers about the elements of an effective crisis communication plan and the development of communication tactics for a range of stakeholder audiences.
+The Cultivating Resilience During Crisis program is now open for registration.
+This Lifelong Learning: On Demand program runs from May 4-May 31, and it includes the opportunity to earn a non-credit digital badge.
+Learn from faculty member Dr. Kristen Lee about ways we can apply modern brain science to develop a strategic plan for well-being and sustainability during unprecedented times.

 To register for complimentary access to the Cultivating Resilience During Crisis program, click here by May 31, 2020.
 Registrants will receive a confirmation email upon registering with a link to access program content.
 Completion of the assessment questions for each of the three learning modules is required by May 31, 2020, to earn a non-credit digital badge.

 The only resource needed is an internet connection to access the program content and emails.

 The program does not meet in-person.
 It is completely online.
 You can watch the program videos and read the supporting materials, and listen to the audio interviews, at any time, on demand, when it is convenient to you.

 Academic credit is not offered for the completion of Lifelong Learning: On Demand programs.
 The digital badge offered for this Lifelong Learning: On Demand program is not a form of academic credit.
 To learn more about professional programs – bachelor’s, master’s, doctoral, certificates, and bootcamps – offered at Northeastern University, click here.